mapbender/mapbender-documentation/en/book/installation.rst

 To update Mapbender3 you have to do the following steps:

 * get the new version from http://mapbender3.org/builds/ or nightlies from http://mapbender3.org/builds/nightly/
-* save your configuration files and your old Mapbender
+* save your configuration files (parameters.yml and config.yml) and your old Mapbender (files and database)
 * replace the new files
-* merge your configuration files (check for new parameters)
+* merge your configuration files (check for new parameters and changes)
 * update your Mapbender database
+* copy the screenshots from you ald Mapbender version from /web/uploads/ to the folder /web/uploads Verzeichnis of your new installation
+* Templates: If you are using your own template you have to compare your scripts with the new scripts (are there any changes?)
+* print templates: if you use your own print templates: copy them back to app/Resources/MapbenderPrintBundle/templates/.
 * That's all!
 Have a look at your new Mapbender version